 - Better visit the Uffizi offseason – in low season (from November 1st to February 28th) you have discounted tickets, almost the 40% off to regular admission tickets and the rooms are less crowded than during high season (from March 1st to October 31st);

-- The Contini Bonacossi Art Collection is now part of the Uffizi and included – from March 1st this large art collection that includes more thn 140 pieces of art like a stunning Saint Lawrence by Bernini, paintings by major artists and splendid pieces of furniture, is part of the new Uffizi disply with 8 new rooms;
+- The Contini Bonacossi Art Collection is now part of the Uffizi and included – from March 1st this large art collection that includes more thn 140 pieces of art like a stunning Saint Lawrence by Bernini, paintings by major artists and splendid pieces of furnitures;

-- The Archaeological Museum is included – from March 1st the entrance to the Archaeological Museum in Florence is included in the ticket of the Uffizi gallery; you have 5 days to visit the large collection of Egyptian and Etruscan findings from the visit to the Uffizi.
+- The Archaeological Museum is included – the entrance to the Archaeological Museum in Florence is included in the ticket of the Uffizi gallery; you have 5 days to visit the large collection of Egyptian and Etruscan findings from the visit to the Uffizi.

-The Duomo Museum: new ticket’s fares and rules for the Cupola
+The Duomo Museum: book the Cupola before you go

-The climb to the dome, built by Brunelleschi in 1434, is included in the combined ticket but an advance reservation is mandatory since last Summer; I recommend to book your time to climb the cupola at least 48 hours before your arrival date.
+The climb to the Brunelleschi’s dome is included in the ticket but reservation is mandatory and should be done contextually to the tickets purchase.
+I strongly recommend to book your time to climb the cupola and be there at least 20 minutes before your entrance.